01 of 05

 Punch Paint Chip Triangles

-Punch triangles with your Fiskars triangle punch from 6 shades of purple paint chips.
-The colors should range from deepest purple to light lilac in color.
+Punch triangles with your Fiskars triangle punch from six shades of purple paint chips.
+The colors should range from the deepest purple to light lilac in color.

 You will need to punch:

 - 16 deep dark purple triangles (number 6 on the grid)

 - 14 dark purple triangles (number 5 on the grid)